josher19/parse-where/README.md

 ## Summary

-Use functions to create "where" objects to send to parse.com Can also convert to and from a subset of SQL.
-Sorry, no "OR" or "GROUP BY"!
+Use functions to create "where" objects to send to the parse.com server.
+Can also convert to and from a subset of SQL.
+Sorry, no "_OR_" or "_GROUP BY_"!